 Will Dart Charge enforcement include bailiffs?

-If the Charge Certificate remains unpaid after 14 days, Highways England (who administer the Dart Charge) will register the debt at the Northampton County Court.
+If the Charge Certificate remains unpaid after 14 days, Highways England (who administer the Dart Charge) will register the debt at the Traffic Enforcement Centre.
 At this stage, you will be sent a third notice called an Order for Recovery.
-If full payment is not received within 21 days, Highways England will request permission to issue a warrant of control .
-The companies that will enforce a warrant of control will be either Marston Group Ltd…..Equita Ltd or JBW Judicial Services Ltd. At this stage, the debt owed would include bailiff fees which are outlined here.
+If payment is not received within 21 days, Highways England will request permission to issue a warrant of control.
+The companies that will enforce the warrant of control will be either Marston Group Ltd…..Equita Ltd or JBW Judicial Services Ltd. At this stage, the debt owed would increase to £190.50 to include bailiff fees which are outlined here.

 Press reports have recently revealed that during 2017, bailiffs made 206,0000 visits to recover unpaid Dart Charges.
 We have an entire page on our website regarding Dart Charge and Bailiff Enforcement here.